Azure/azure-iot-cli-extension/docs/iot-hub-state-trouble-shooting-guide.md

-# IoT Hub State Trouble Shooting Guide
+# IoT Hub State Trouble-Shooting Guide

 This section aims to provide additional help for the command group `az iot hub state` and answers to common questions.